ANH2510/Parking-Service/README.md

 # Parkdeport Case Study

-This project is a part of the Interview progress at [Parkdepot](https://www.park-depot.com/de-de).
+This project is about analyzing the efficiency of parking management service which uses modern hardware and sofware for parking space optimization.

 #### Project Status: [Completed]
 ## Project Intro/Objective: